jgnewman/hart/README.md

 })
 ```

-The first thing to notice here is that we are calling `fragment.subapp` which is derived from `fragment.optim` so you get all the benefits of an optimized fragment and then some.
-Specifically, you get a new prop called `localData` containing your local state, and you get access to a new effect function called `update` that can be used to update that data and trigger a re-render.
-Any props passed in are available as well, as are the children, as a second argument to the fragment function.
+The first thing to notice here is that we are wrapping our component in a call to the `subapp` function.
+Doing so gets us two new props automatically injected into our props object – namely `localData` and `update`. `localData` contains all of your local state, and `update` can be used to update that state and trigger a re-render.
+Any props passed in are available as well, as are the children, as a second argument to the component function.

-Subapps are also highly customizable via a `settings` object passed in as a second argument to `fragment.subapp`.
+Subapps are also highly customizable via a `settings` object passed in as a second argument to `subapp`.
 Here are your available options:

 - `compareProps`: A custom function for determining whether or not props have changed.
 Defaults to basic shallow comparison.
 - `init`: An initial value to be passed to your reducer.
 Defaults to `null`.